DexxterGWM/DexxterScripts-lua_u/README.md

 ### <div align='center'>▶️ Load Script</div>

 > [!WARNING]
-> 1. Loader will find for games only on the supported Games list, make sure to check it in the [supported games](https://dexxtergwm.github.io/DexxterScripts-lua_u/Files%20Folder/SupportedGames.html) list. <br/>
+> 1. Loader will find for games only on the supported Games list, make sure to check it in the Supported Games channel on our Discord Server. <br/>
 > 2. Loader will run only with the supported Executors, make sure to check it in the [supported executors](https://dexxtergwm.github.io/DexxterScripts-lua_u/Files%20Folder/SupportedExecutors.html) list. <br/>
 <br/>